Skip to content

 Affordability and income issues

-Failing the lender’s affordability assessment is the single most common reason for mortgage refusal.
-Lenders stress-test your income at higher interest rates (typically 6–8%) to ensure you could still afford repayments if rates rise.
-They also deduct all your existing financial commitments, including loans, credit cards, childcare costs, and regular subscriptions.
+Failing the affordability check is the most common reason a mortgage gets refused.
+The lender stress-tests your income at higher interest rates than you would pay now (typically 6–8%) to see whether you could still cover the payments if rates climbed.
+It also subtracts your existing commitments, loans, credit cards, childcare, regular subscriptions, before deciding what is left to lend against.

 Credit history problems

-Specialist lenders exist specifically for borrowers with credit issues.
-While their rates may be higher, getting on the ladder or refinancing to a better deal later is often preferable to waiting years for your credit file to clear.
-A broker who specialises in adverse credit can match you with the right lender.
+There are specialist lenders built specifically for borrowers with credit trouble.
+Their rates tend to run higher, but getting onto the ladder now and refinancing to a cheaper deal once your file recovers often beats sitting out the years it takes to clear.
+A broker who knows the adverse credit market can match you to the right one.

 Documentation and application errors

-Before reapplying, ensure you have at least three months of bank statements with no unexplained transactions, up-to-date payslips or tax returns, proof of your deposit source, and valid identification.
-Thoroughness at this stage saves time and improves your chances significantly.
+Before you reapply, get at least three months of bank statements with nothing unexplained on them, current payslips or tax returns, proof of where your deposit came from, and valid ID.
+A bit of care at this stage saves time later and lifts your chances noticeably.

 Written and reviewed by